xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/index.rst

 Hardware Discovery & Define Node
 ================================

-Hardware discovery is used to configure the FSP/BMC and get the hardware configuration information for the physical server.
-The physical server can be defined into xCAT database manually, or though our hardware discovery process which include mtms based, switch based and sequential based hardware discovery progress.
+Hardware discovery is used to configure the FSP/BMC to get the hardware configuration information for the physical servers.
+The physical servers can be defined into xCAT database manually, or though our hardware discovery process.
+The available options for hardware discovery are MTMS based, switch based and sequential based.

 .. toctree::
    :maxdepth: 2